 Privacy In 2021 – How Bad Is It?

-We’ve been hearing that internet privacy is a thing of the past for well over twenty years.
-And very recently we’ve seen the shockingly blatant truth to that statement.
+We’ve heard that internet privacy is a thing of the past for well over twenty years.
+And very recently, we’ve seen the shockingly blatant truth of that statement.

 First things first, it’s no longer internet privacy (He says screaming at the top of his lungs) – it is privacy.
 Period.
 Full stop.